TA-800/Loxpp/README.md

 1. How was the Visitor pattern handled without templates?

-The template pattern introduced too much complexity that I'm still not famililar with.
-Instead of using T type objects, I opted for void pointers and manually kept track of the value or object type.
+The template system introduced too much complexity that I'm still not famililar with.
+Instead of using T type objects, I opted for void pointers and manually kept track of the value or object type to use typecasting on the pointer when its value was needed.

 2. Specifics about the implementation?